miqueasmd/Building_Generative_AI_Applications_with_Gradio_DeepLearningAI/readme.md

    - Interactive Gradio interface for image generation
    - Example prompts included in data folder

+### 4. Describe and Generate Game
+   - Upload or select an image
+   - AI generates a description of the image
+   - Uses the description to generate a new image
+   - Compare original and AI-generated images
+   - Chain multiple generations to see how images evolv

 ## Usage

+Each notebook can be run independently and includes detailed instructions.
+The general workflow is:

+1. Set up environment and API keys
+2. Import required functions from utils.py
+3. Run the notebook cells sequentially
+4. Interact with the Gradio interfaces

 ### Basic usage with the API: